hairykiwi/blogtemplate/_posts/2011-10-06-why-your-external-usb-drive-is-a-stupid-backup-strategy.md

 Next step is to remove it from the USB case and try it in one of my machines, but the failure of this drive got me thinking.
 I know a lot of people who use an external USB drive to store their stuff on.
 And not just as a backup - it's their main storage facility.
 Which is okay, but only if you don't mind losing everything on it.

-If you've got a few files you don't want to lose (less than a couple of Gig's worth), I'd recommend something like Dropbox, Google Drive or even Microsofts Live Mesh.
+If you've got a few files you don't want to lose (less than a couple of Gig's worth), I'd recommend something like [Dropbox](http://db.tt/stHneVh), [Microsofts Live Mesh](http://explore.live.com/windows-live-mesh) or even Google Drive when it arrives.
 But if you've got half a terabyte of photos and videos, then at a minimum get a second drive and make sure they're backed up on that.
 At least then, when one fails you've got the other around to make a copy of.

 Even better would be a little NAS device.
 Can be as simple as a mirror-set (RAID -1 which is two drives that automatically keep a copy of each other) or as complex as RAID-6/RAID1+0 (which involves parts of files shared across many drives or a combination mirro/stripe configuration).
 You'll need to do some reading to figure out what is most appropriate for your situation though.